 How did I come up with the branding and design of the website?

 I used the free Graphy theme for WordPress and customized it until I was happy with it.
 I like that it was designed for people who appreciate simplicity, functionality, and beautiful typography.
-The Graphy theme is perfect someone who loves how the written word is expressed both verbally and visually across a page or a screen.
+The Graphy theme is perfect for someone who loves how the written word is expressed both verbally and visually on a page or a screen.

 I then installed some practical plug-ins for website management: JetPack, Anti-Spam, Enhanced Text Widget, Shareaholic, to name a few examples.
 I set up my sidebar widgets so that the website can be organized (using tags, archives, and a list of recent posts) as well as engaging and inviting to site visitors by linking to my other social media platforms, such as Pinterest, Instagram, Bloglovin’, Twitter, and Facebook.

 As for the header (or masthead, as it’s called in the U.K.), you should see the evolution of what I had previously done before I finally decided to scrap the design:

 I liked it at first, but the vintage corners were a bit much, and the tagline was just too long.
 And while I freely admit that I am a self-proclaimed geek, I did not feel comfortable including that word in the tagline anymore.
 I decided that the geek part was implied, especially since you’d have to be a geek anyway to know that the phrases “verge of verse” and “in medias res” are similar in concept.
 Both phrases suggest that one is on the cusp of creating something, discovering something, making sense of the density of the things that surround us.